crossroadsfpga/pigasus/README.md

 After the simulation, you should expect the key counter values match up with the `input_gen/example_expected_res`

+We also provide an example script `run_vsim.bat` for Windows users.
+Please set up the `SIM_LIB_PATH` and the RTL simulator environment variables before running this script in cmd or powershell.

 Tips:
 To enable GUI mode in Modelsim, comment the last line of `run_vsim.sh` and uncomment the line under "GUI full debug."
 To speedup the simulation, you can disable MSPM in your first few runs by uncommenting the second line of `mspm/string_matcher/string_matcher.sv`.
-The MSPM will be a dummy module which just pass the packets.
+The MSPM will be a dummy module which just passes the packets.

 ### Hardware Synthesis